Complete Guide to Carbohydrates

 A high-fiber diet is associated with a reduced risk of cardiovascular disease, type 2 diabetes, and certain cancers.
 The goal is to reach 25 to 30 g per day, while most people only consume 15 to 20 g.

-The best sources are legumes (lentils, chickpeas, beans), whole grains (oats, barley, quinoa), fruits (raspberries, pears, apples with skin), and vegetables (broccoli, artichokes, Brussels sprouts).
+Best sources include legumes (lentilles, chickpeas, beans), whole grains (oats, barley, quinoa), fruits (raspberries, pears, apples with skin), and vegetables (broccoli, artichoke, Brussels sprouts).

-A low-carb diet reduces the total amount of carbs (often below 100 g/day), while a low-glycemic approach focuses on the quality of carbs by favoring low-GI sources without necessarily reducing the quantity.
+A low-carb diet reduces the total amount of carbs (often under 100 g/day), while a low-glycemic approach focuses on carb quality by prioritizing low-GI sources without necessarily reducing the quantity.

 For weight loss, both approaches work if they create a calorie deficit.
-Low-carb can produce rapid initial results (water loss) but isn't superior in the long term.
+Low-carb can produce quick initial results (water loss) but is not superior in the long term.
 The low-glycemic approach is often easier to maintain because it is less restrictive.

 The best choice depends on your personal tolerance, activity level, and relationship with food.
-A marathon runner has no reason to go low-carb, while a sedentary insulin-resistant person could benefit from a reduction in carbs.
+A marathon runner has no interest in going low-carb, while a sedentary insulin-resistant person could benefit from reducing carbs.

 FoodCraft Tip

-FoodCraft offers recipes designed to maintain stable blood sugar, using low-GI and fiber-rich ingredients.
-AI can adapt any recipe to reduce its glycemic load while preserving the taste.
+FoodCraft offers recipes designed to maintain stable blood sugar, with low-GI and fiber-rich ingredients.
+AI can adapt any recipe to reduce its glycemic load while preserving taste.

 Do carbs make you fat?